How do I know if I have Low T?

 The rule of thumb with a good transdermal gel is that 10% of the active ingredient is absorbed.

-After 4 to 5 weeks you can re-evaluate your dose.
+After 4 weeks or so you can re-evaluate your dose.
 Blood work is the gold standard, but the key is how you feel.
-Tripling the standard dose to 150ml per day is not unheard of, but that's the line where you should strongly consider blood work.
+Tripling the standard dose to 3mL/15mg per day is not unheard of, but that's the line where you should strongly consider blood work.
 No need to jump into anything.

 What are the ingredients?

-Many testosterone "boosters" contain junk ingredients that will give you a quick rush.
-Some even include like Viagra.
+Many testosterone "boosters" contain junk ingredients or things like caffeine that will give you a quick rush.
+Some even include Viagra.
 But NKNW is simple.
 Just high quality testosterone suspended in a base of powerful delivery agents.

 The base consists of: